withabubaker/LHL-SQL-Project/cleaning_data.md

 (SELECT v2productcategory
  	WHERE product_category = 'NA'
  	AND v2productcategory <> 'NA')
-WHERE product_category = 'NA' -- update the value that has one string part
+WHERE product_category = 'NA' -- update the value that has single string

-SELECT v2productcategory, product_category FROM all_sessions WHERE product_category = v2productcategory -- confirm the results